-“We balance budgets on the backs of poor kids.
-I don’t think anyone should have to choose between reading and math support and music.
+“We balance budgets on the backs of kids.
+I don’t think anyone should have to choose between reading and math support or music.
 Those things are all basics of an education.”

 Already squeezed because of the pressure on schools to focus on raising students’ reading and math test scores, arts and music programs have become a causality of budgetary concerns over the mental development of our youth.
 The diminishing of music education in our schools and in the larger culture is a huge mistake.
 Children are not empty vessels that can be filled with facts and then declared competent.
 The arts provide a depth of understanding and even the basis for understanding for some children on their long road to achievement.
 And perhaps most importantly, the arts provide a way for children to envision the possibilities of a world outside of their immediate circumstances.

 We at the Andy Vargas Foundation want to help bridge the gap, studies have shown that; “Results reveal that after one year of music training, students taking music lessons showed improved fine motor skills and musical skills compared to students not taking lessons.
 Brain imagining data supported the findings, with student taking music lesson having greater gray matter than students not taking music lessons.”
 As a community, business or organization we the public have to take a more comprehensive stance on adding this component back into the lives of our children; especially those that are in economically stressed communities.

 By donating to the Andy Vargas Foundation.
 With your tax-deductible donation we can continue to support and contribute to all of the changes that we and our foundation friends want to see in this world.
 Philanthropy for our youth is where it is at!

 Our Tax Deductible Non Profit 501(c)(3) donation of funds, services or merchandise can be sent to:

 Sherman Oaks California 91413 USA